Concurrency¶

 Run mode: task¶

-execute modes can be started when the kernel is busy executing.
+The task mode instructs the kernel to execute the code in a task separate to the queue, Both task and thread execute modes can be started when the kernel is busy executing.
 There is no imposed limitation on the number of tasks (or threads) that can be run concurrently.

 See also the Caller example on how to call directly.